Three-Peppers-Gaming/.github/profile/README.md

 * Gather data or personal details.
 We just want to play retro-style text games
 * Do anyhing more than provide fun

-You can not be more private than an application that is not connected, gathers no data and is family anf fun friendly.
+You can not be more private than an application that is not connected, gathers no data and is family and fun friendly.